pravega/flink-connectors/documentation/src/docs/getting-started.md

 ## Setting up your IDE

-Connector project uses [Project Lombok](https://projectlombok.org/), so we should ensure that we have our IDE setup with the required plugins. (**IntelliJ is recommended**).
+IntelliJ is recommended for project connector.

 To import the source into IntelliJ:

 1. Import the project directory into IntelliJ IDE.
 It will automatically detect the gradle project and import things correctly.
 2. Enable `Annotation Processing` by going to `Build, Execution, Deployment` -> `Compiler` > `Annotation Processors` and checking `Enable annotation processing`.
-3. Install the `Lombok Plugin`.
-This can be found in `Preferences` -> `Plugins`.
-Restart your IDE.
-4. Connectors project compiles properly after applying the above steps.
+3.Connectors project compiles properly after applying the above steps.

 For eclipse, we can generate eclipse project files by running `./gradlew eclipse`.